jmcole9/cse15l-lab-reports/lab-report-1-week-2.md

 ## Installing VScode

 To get started we need to download and install vscode.
 To do this use the following [link](https://code.visualstudio.com/) and follow the directions for installation.
-Open the application and it should look something like the following image.
+Open the application which should look something like the following image.

 ![Image](screenshot.png)